The bound mass of Dehnen models with centrally peaked star formation efficiency: Methods and models

 \subsection{Measuring SFE}

 Our model clusters have centrally peaked SFE profiles, due to the fact that stars have steeper density profile than gas, as a consequence of star-formation happening with a constant efficiency per free-fall time.
 That means, as we noticed before, SFE decreases with increasing the radius of measurement.
-In case of the Plummer model, the cumulative SFE converges at the infinity, because the residual gas mass converges too.
+In case of the Plummer model, the cumulative SFE converges to the total SFE at the infinity, because the residual gas mass converges too ($p\approx 3.3$).
 In case of Dehnen models, the global SFE vanishes at infinite radius.
 This is caused by diverging mass of the residual gas, which has a power-law density profile with index $(p\approx 2.6 < 3)$.
-Therefore we need to define robustly the cluster outer radius to measure the value of SFE representing the global SFE of model clusters.
-In case of real star-forming regions, by increasing this radius one can go to the neighbor star-forming clump, since molecular clouds usually contain few or several star-forming regions next to each other.
+Therefore we need to define robustly the cluster outer radius to measure the value of SFE representing the global SFE of model clusters. { Even in the case of the Plummer model we had to determine the global SFE within some outer radius to be consistent with other studies. } In case of real star-forming regions, one cannot increase infinitely the outer radius, which then starts to account for the neighboring star-formation regions, since molecular clouds usually contain few or several star-forming regions next to each other.
 There is no universal definition of the cluster outer radius to measure the global SFE can be found neither from theory nor from observations.
 This also puts some uncertainties to comparison of models and observations.

-In previous studies \citep{Bek+17}, for the Plummer model clusters the outer radius $R_\mathrm{out}=10a_\mathrm{P}=7.66r_\mathrm{h}$ has been used to measure the global SFE, which then used to parametrize the set of models.
+In previous studies \citep{Bek+17}, for the Plummer model clusters the outer radius $R_\mathrm{out}=10a_\mathrm{P}=7.66r_\mathrm{h}$ has been used to measure the global SFE, which then used to parameterize the set of models.
 However, neither $R_\mathrm{out}=10a_\mathrm{P}$ nor $R_\mathrm{out}=7.66r_\mathrm{h}$ means anything for the Dehnen models.
-So we faced a problem in choosing some universal outer edge to measure the global SFE in order to parametrize our Dehnen model clusters.
+So we faced a problem in choosing some universal outer edge to measure the global SFE in order to parameterize our Dehnen model clusters.
 If we choose the same logic as before and try to catch at least 98 percent of stellar mass for the Dehnen models, the outer radius might go too much far out of cluster (e.g $>38.5r_\mathrm{h}$ for $\gamma=0$ or $>49r_\mathrm{h}$ for $\gamma=2$, see Fig.~\ref{fig:mass-prof}).

-We propose 2 options to measure SFE representing the cluster globally in the scope of this paper.
+Therefore we propose 2 options to measure SFE representing the cluster globally in the scope of this paper.
 The first, following \citet{Bek+17} we use the global SFE redefined as

 where $a_\star$ is the scale radius of the chosen stellar density profile.
 For the Dehnen models, mass fraction enclosed within $10a_\star\equiv10a_\mathrm{D}$ varies from 0.75 to 0.96 for different $\gamma$ (see Fig.~\ref{fig:massfrac}).